 There is a darker side to this, however.
 Many smart devices rely on input, both visual and audio input, to assist consumers.
 There is a chance that these technological devices could be tampered with to record or watch people.
 Not convinced this is an issue?
 Take a look at these cases.

 Several baby monitors have been known to been hacked, allowing someone unrelated to the consumer to watch, and even at times, speak to the baby.
-In this past year, one of Amazon’s Echo devices recorded a couples’ conversation and sent the recording off to Amazon without their knowledge.
+Similarly, in this past year, one of Amazon’s Echo devices recorded a couples’ conversation and sent the recording off to Amazon without their knowledge.

 Can we really trust our devices with these incidents in mind?
 That honestly depends on the consumer.
-For some, people listening and watching you isn’t something that they care much about.
-For others, they fear being exploited if people are able to have some sort of leverage against them through effectively spying on them.
+For some, people listening and watching them isn’t something that they care much about.
+For others, the consumer fears being exploited if people are able to have some sort of leverage against them through effectively spying on them.